Flutter Push Notifications

 function before runApp()

-, because when your application is killed—whether by the user swiping away
+, because when your application is stopped—whether by the user swiping away

 from the recents screen, or due to low memory on the device—notifications received won't start the full app.
 This means that no widget code runs, and therefore no notifications are displayed.